-- Loans – The ECIA BRLF Advisory Committee, upon review and evaluation of the loan application, sets the interest rate and repayment terms.
+The ECIA BRLF Advisory Committee, upon review and evaluation of the loan application, sets the interest rate and repayment terms.
 Cleanup projects can vastly range in price.
-A minimum loan amount of $50,000 has been set but there is no maximum loan amount.
-Maximum loan amount is set based on funds available.
+A minimum loan amount of $75,000 has been set but there is no maximum loan amount.
+Maximum loan amount is set based on availability of loan funds.

-The RLF serves communities which are part of ECIA’s Brownfield Coalition within the five-county region, which includes: Cedar, Clinton, Delaware, Dubuque & Jackson County
+The BRLF serves communities which are part of ECIA’s Brownfield Coalition within the five-county region, which includes: Cedar, Clinton, Delaware, Dubuque & Jackson County

 ECIA accepts BRLF requests year-round on a “first-come, first-served” basis for as long as the funds remain available.
-Depending upon the complexity of the project, the process to review and approve a loan or subgrant application takes about 60-90 days.
+Depending upon the complexity of the project, the process to review and approve a loan application typically takes 60-90 days.

 Request for Services